 4.1.
-Addition Principle (Rule of sum): case 3 has no cotions
+Addition Principle (Rule of sum):

-- When there are m cases such that the ith case has n_i options, for i = 1, ..., m, and no two of the cases have any options in common, the total number of options is $n_1 + n_2 + \cdots + n_m$. - In set-theoretic terms, suppose that a finite set S can be partitioned5 into (pairwise disjoint parts) S_1, S_2, \ldots, S_m .
+- When there are m cases such that the ith case has $n_i$ options, for i = 1, ..., m, and no two of the cases have any options in common, the total number of options is $n_1 + n_2 + \cdots + n_m$ . - In set-theoretic terms, suppose that a finite set S can be partitioned into (pairwise disjoint parts) $S_1, S_2, \ldots, S_m$ .
 Then,

-5The art of applying the addition principle is to partition the set S to be counted into "manageable parts"; that is, parts which we can readily count.
+&lt;sup>5The art of applying the addition principle is to partition the set S to be counted into "manageable parts"; that is, parts which we can readily count.
 But this statement needs to be qualified.
 If we partition S into too many parts, then we may have defeated ourselves.
 For instance, if we partition S into parts each containing only one element, then applying the